shubham14yadav/Dynamical-systems-modeling/README.md

 ## Dynamical-systems-modeling

- code using the Euler method to solve a simple differential equation in Python:
+ code using the Euler method to solve a simple differential equation in Python